Are You The Family Scapegoat? How To Know And What You Can Do About It

 “Being blamed for things that are not your fault can be unfair and possibly toxic if left unresolved.
 If you are suspecting this is happening to you, make sure to stand up for yourself to take care of your mental health.
 If you feel that support from a licensed therapist would help you, don’t hesitate to reach out for the support you deserve.” - Ryan Smith, LPC, NCC

 According to the American Psychological Association, scapegoating is “the process of directing one’s anger, frustration, and aggression onto others and targeting them as the source of one’s problems and misfortunes.”
 The word's origin is an ancient Jewish tradition in which a goat was symbolically sent into the wilderness to atone for the people's sins.
-The damage caused by scapegoating could be severe when it occurs within the family unit, the first place where we learn to love and trust others.
+The damage caused by scapegoating could be severe when it occurs within a dysfunctional family unit, from family members, as this is the first place where we learn to love and trust others.

 Getty